CNA's app revamp clinches gold at Digital Media Awards Asia 2026

 The awards were given out on Tuesday (Apr 28) at a ceremony at the Digital Media Asia (DMA) conference held at The Manila Hotel in the capital city.

-CNA has won 85 awards in the last 12 months.
+CNA has won 85 awards in the last 12 months, including 39 wins at Berlin World Media Festivals and New York Festivals and two golds at the 2025 Cannes Corporate Media & TV Awards.
 It also previously won global gold for Best News Website or Mobile Service at the Digital Media Awards Worldwide in 2022.

 The revamp of CNA's app - launched together with a new website design - sought to better surface CNA’s rich and trusted brand of journalism across multiple genres and formats, while giving users more control.